 Membership of a technical committee does not imply automatic membership of a subcommittee; National Bodies shall notify their intended status in each subcommittee.

-1.7.3 A National Body may, at any time, begin or end membership or change its membership status in any technical committee or subcommittee in IEC by informing the office of the CEO and the secretariat of the committee concerned, and in ISO by direct input via the Global Directory, subject to the requirements of clauses 1.7.4 and 1.7.5.
+1.7.3 A National Body may, at any time, begin or end membership or change its membership status in any committee in IEC by informing the Office of the CEO and the secretariat of the committee concerned, and in ISO by direct input via the Global Directory, subject to the requirements of clauses 1.7.4 and 1.7.5.

+Furthermore, a P-member may voluntarily downgrade to O-member if it consistently lacks expertise for votes at the committee level or to participate in working groups.

 1.7.4 A committee secretariat shall notify the Office of the CEO if a P-member of that committee :

-1. has been persistently inactive by failing to attend physically, by correspondence or remotely, 2 successive committee meetings and failing to have any experts appointed to the technical work, or
+1. has been persistently inactive by failing to attend two successive committee meetings (in person, virtually or by correspondence) and failing to have any Expert(s) appointed to the technical work, or

 2a.
 In IEC:

 Has failed to vote on questions formally submitted for voting within the committee (see 1.7.1).

+Note: abstentions are taken into account when evaluating P-Member participation

 2b.
 In ISO: